nbargnesi/xy/docs/overview.rst

 examples
 ^^^^^^^^

-Various examples for interacting and integrating with XY live in the *examples* directory.
+Various examples for interacting and integrating with xy live in the *examples* directory.

 lib
 ^^^

-The core of XY is housed in the *lib* directory.
-The real parts of XY live here -- from utilities and library interefaces to modules like XY's broadcasting engine.
+The core of xy is housed in the *lib* directory.
+The real parts of xy live here -- from utilities and library interefaces to modules like xy's broadcasting engine.

 resources
 ^^^^^^^^^

-The *resources* directory contains XY's ancillary files.
+The *resources* directory contains xy's ancillary files.
 Resources for build automation and testing, images, and runtime resources are all held here.

 src
 ^^^

-The *src* directory contains XY's *main* function - the application's entry point.
-The main executable is built independently of XY's libraries and tests to allow for things like parallel builds and a robust level of testing.
+The *src* directory contains xy's *main* function - the application's entry point.
+The main executable is built independently of xy's libraries and tests to allow for things like parallel builds and a robust level of testing.

 tests
 ^^^^^

-The *tests* directory contains binaries that test pieces of XY.
+The *tests* directory contains binaries that test pieces of xy.
 The same tests are used to exercise various components and identify potential memory leaks or performance problems.